JiaweiLian/Papers-of-adversarial-ML-in-CV/README.md

 CVPR https://readpaper.com/paper/3014264214

+(2021) Invisible for both Camera and LiDAR: Security of Multi-Sensor Fusion based Perception in Autonomous Driving Under Physical-World Attacks

+IEEE Symposium on Security and  Privacy

 (2021) Can We Use Arbitrary Objects to Attack LiDAR Perception in Autonomous Driving

 ACM SIGSAC Conference on Computer and Communications Security https://readpaper.com/paper/3211707810